|Temperature Resistance Continuous||538 C|

 Prevents Stress Corrosion Cracking Heat Resistant to 1000 F

-Thurmalox 70 is an air drying, silicone based heat resistant coating that protects thermally insulated austenitic stainless steel from chloride induced stress corrosion cracking.
+Thurmalox 70 is an air drying, silicone based heat resistant coating for metal that protects thermally insulated austenitic stainless steel from chloride induced stress corrosion cracking.
 Thurmalox 70 withstands temperatures to 1000 F (538 C) with peaks to 1100 F (593 C).
 It is formulated to contain the minimum amounts of attainable chlorides, halides, sulfides, nitrates and metals that induce external stress corrosion cracking.
 Every batch of Thurmalox 70 is tested by an independent laboratory for leachable chloride content.

 This silicone coating for metal is formulated to meet the currently accepted practice for selection of protective coatings for stainless steel surfaces under thermal insulation as set forth in NACE Technical Committee Report 6H189 “A State-of-the-Art Report of Protective Coatings for Carbon Steel and Austenitic Stainless Steel Surfaces Under Thermal Insulation”.